 "Businesses exposing their vulnerability was something that came forth during COVID," Lia says.

 Entrepreneurs were honest about their challenges, staffing concerns, shipping delays, and the realities of working from home while homeschooling.

 "It kind of broke down those barriers."

-Community is also hugely important to Urban Plant Growers, particularly in how the team approaches product development.
+Community is also hugely important to gathera, particularly in how the team approaches product development.